Kisange5/alx-system_engineering-devops/0x02-shell_redirections/README.md

 !#/bin/bash
-A script that Display the content of the /etc/passwd file.
+A script that Display the content of /etc/passwd and /etc/hosts.